Last updated on April 24th, 2023.

 These Boston Cream Doughnuts, like baking, are a labor of love, and paying attention to details is critical.
 Please take a few minutes to read my notes and tips carefully for the best results.

-- In a large bowl or a stand mixer bowl, measure the two types of flour, sugar, yeast, and salt, and use a fork or a whisk to blend.
-Add the eggs and about 2/3 the amount of the water.
-Use the paddle attachment to bring all of the ingredients together.
-If you notice that some of the flour has not been fully incorporated, add more water, one teaspoon at a time.
-Once the elements have been incorporated into a shaggy mass, replace them with the hook attachment.
+- In a large bowl or a bowl of a standing mixer, measure the two types of flour, sugar, yeast, and salt, and use a fork or a whisk to blend.
+Add the eggs and water.

 - Knead the dough at medium speed for about 4 minutes.

-- With the mixer on medium speed, at the butter one piece at a time, waiting about 10-15 seconds between each addition.
-Increase speed to medium-high and knead until the bottom and sides of the bowl are clean.
-Note that this might take anything between 10-20 minutes.
+- With the mixer on medium speed, at the butter one piece at a time.
+Increase speed to medium-high and knead until the bottom and sides of the bowl are clean (10-20 minutes).

-- Cover the dough with a plastic bag and place and the refrigerator to chill and rise for 8-10 hours.
+- Cover the dough with a plastic bag and place it and the refrigerator to chill overnight.

-- Remove the dough from the refrigerator, and roll it into 3/4-inch thick.
-Use a two or 2.5-inch cutter to cut the dough.
+- Remove the dough from the refrigerator, and roll it to 3/4-inch thick, and cut the donuts.
 Place each piece over a small parchment paper square over a baking sheet, cover with plastic wrap, and let rise for about 90 minutes.

 - Warm the oil to 360 degrees F (180C), then gently place the donuts in the warm oven.
 Fry on each side for about 90 seconds and remove using a slotted spoon from the heat onto a wire rack or over paper towels.
-Allow the donuts to cool for about 20 minutes before filling and glazing.
+Cool before glazing.

 Making the Vanilla Pastry cream